 Step 5 – Enable Remote Tomcat Access

 The default Tomcat manager and host-manager applications are accessible for localhost only.
 To allow access to these pages from the remote system, you need to modify the following configuration files.

-You can either allow specific remote system or allow all.
+You can either allow a specific remote system or allow all.
 Edit the context.xml file for manager and host manager application: